Content

 Combining Online Web Analytics with Sales CRM

-Marketing agencies can use BigQuery to segment their audiences and personalise their marketing campaigns.
+Marketing agencies can use BigQuery to segment their audiences and personalize their marketing campaigns.
 Understanding visitor behavior both before and after conversion is crucial for digital marketers.

-Typically, user interactions with multiple pages and content occur over several visits prior to conversion.
+Typically, user interactions with multiple pages and content occur over several visits before conversion.
 Initially, this data is linked to an anonymous clientID, which can be integrated into Google BigQuery.

 Upon conversion, a CRM userID record is created and linked to the clientID, enabling the tracking of both pre- and post-conversion activities.